metecapar/aws-lambda/README.md

     }

 And that's it!
 Once you've completed these steps, you should be able to send messages to the message queue and have them processed by the Lambda function.

+If you want to confirm that your IAM role has permission to read data from an S3 bucket, you can follow these steps:

+Log in to the AWS console and navigate to the IAM page.
+Locate the role associated with your Lambda functions.
+Check that there is an inline policy in place allowing the role to read data from an S3 bucket.
+Once you have confirmed that this policy exists, you can proceed to run the entire project with confidence.